Sensitivity of Halo Shape Measurements: Discussion

 \section{Discussion}

 In this section, we discuss the implications of our results regarding the sensitivity of halo shape measurements.

-In cosmological simulations often a convergence radius according to \cite{Power_2003} is computed. \cite{Stadel_2009} noticed that the convergence radius for the shape in DM-only simulations of CDM is roughly three times larger than the one of the density profile.
-We found that additional physical processes can break the idea that the shape could be safely determined beyond a certain radius defined by the numerical resolution.
+In cosmological simulations, a convergence radius according to \cite{Power_2003} is often computed. \cite{Stadel_2009} noticed that the convergence radius for the shape in DM-only simulations of CDM is roughly three times larger than the one of the density profile.
+We found that additional physical processes can prohibit safely determining the shape beyond a certain radius defined by the numerical resolution.

 In contrast, the accuracy of measured shapes does not purely depend on the numerical properties, but also on the underlying physical matter distribution.
 Implying that a different criterion, such as the one derived in Sect.~\ref{sec:shape_crit}, is needed, taking the density gradient into account.
+Although we have studied haloes with a mass of ${\sim} 10^{14} \, \mathrm{M_\odot}$, these findings are independent of the halo mass.

 It is crucial to be aware of this when comparing simulation results to observations.
-For example, the deprojection algorithm of \cite{de_Nicola_2020} allows inferring shapes of observed galaxies and can be used for comparison \citep{de_Nicola_2022}.
-But results have to be taken with caution if the accuracy of the simulated shapes is unclear.
-This is even true for pure theoretical studies that for example investigate the impact of feedback on the halo shape \citep[e.g.][]{Chua_2022}.
-An approach different from computing 3D shapes would be to create mock observations from the simulation data and use them for comparison as done by \cite{Harvey_2020}.
+For example, the deprojection algorithm of \cite{de_Nicola_2020} allows observed galaxies to be inferred and it can be used for comparison \citep{de_Nicola_2022}.
+Interestingly, \cite{de_Nicola_2022} found the shape in the most inner region of the brightest cluster galaxies to become more elliptical, which is in contrast to previous findings where the baryons were found to make haloes more spherical \citep[e.g.][]{Cataldi_2021}.
+Such results have to be taken with caution if the accuracy of the simulated shapes is unclear.
+This is even true for pure theoretical studies that investigate the impact of feedback on the halo shape for example \citep[e.g.][]{Chua_2022}.
+An approach different from computing 3D shapes would be to create mock observations from the simulation data and to use them for comparison as was done by \cite{Harvey_2020} or to investigate mock weak lensing data \citep{Robertson_2022}.

 We found that density cores are prohibitive for reliable shape measurements.
 The ones we studied were formed by DM self-interactions, but also other mechanisms such as baryonic processes, for example, supernovae \citep[e.g.][]{Read_2005} or black hole feedback \citep[e.g.][]{Martizzi_2013}, can reduce the density gradient in the halo centre.
 Whenever a density core is present, it undermines the ability to measure meaningful shapes.